grafana/grafana-operator/docs/docs/installation/kustomize.md

 description: "How to install grafana-operator using Kustomize"
 ---

+# Flux

 We are using Flux to package our Kustomize files through OCI, and they are built and released just as our helm solution.

-There is no way of downloading manifest files through the [Kustomize CLI](https://kustomize.io/), but hopefully something that will be supported in the [future](https://github.com/kubernetes-sigs/kustomize/issues/5134).

 So if you want to download the Kustomize manifest you need to install the [Flux cli](https://fluxcd.io/flux/installation/).